The game’s afoot on Eldon Street!

 Game Development

-The ideas collected during the day will be used to help develop the game itself, and I will be working with more young people over the next few months to create the card-game which, will be launched next year on Saturday April 8th to a fanfare of storytelling throughout the day with Story Trails, We Great Ladies and Markmark Productions!
+The ideas collected during the day are being used to help develop the game itself, including working with more young people to create the game and imagery.
+The game will be launched on Saturday April 8th to a fanfare of storytelling throughout the day with Story Trails, We Great Ladies and Markmark Productions!

 Families will be able to find and play the game in local businesses such as cafes and pubs, the library and the market.
 This will be a game that is both by and for the people of Barnsley.
 Something that showcases our pride, our talent and our sense of fun, all focussed on the fantastic Eldon Street.